Getting traction for your restaurant’s social media posts can be challenging with so much competition online.

-In this article we’re going to go over 20 best restaurant social media post ideas that you can use to enliven your social media presence.
+In this article, I’m going to share 20 of the best social media post ideas that you can use to boost your restaurant’s presence.

 Consider using this restaurant social media marketing guide to get the best out of these restaurant ideas.